vaibhavi102004/potato-disease-classification-deep-learning-project/README.md

-# potato-disease-classification-deep-learning-project
+# potato-disease-prediction-deep-learning-project
-A deep learning project for potato disaese classification
+A deep learning project for potato disaese classification using CNN, RNN and SVM to check which is better for image classification